ChubaOraka/CNNs/README.md

 - [Lecture 8](https://www.meetup.com/MoCoMakers/events/mdxsppyxmbnc/): This lecture explored Object Detection.
 [A program using Faster-RCNN](./Lecture%208/Detect%20Objects%20via%20Webcam.py) was illustrated.
 Using a webcam and analysing the video image, it is able to label some of the things it recognized pretty accurately.
 Here's a snapshot:
     ![Webcam Snapshot](./Lecture%208/WebcamObjectDetectionSnapshot.jpg)
 We were introduced to some concepts in object detection like Jaccard Index (or Intersection over Union, IoU), R-CNN, Faster R-CNN, etc.
+- [Lecture 9](https://www.meetup.com/MoCoMakers/events/mdxsppyxnbsb/): Expanding on the concept of Object Detection, we learnt about segmentation.
+This concept helps computers move beyond mere reconition of objects to the contextual importance of object with respect to its surroundings.

 ## Note
 You can also check [Ali Talib's GitHub page](https://github.com/AliAsgerTalib-AI).